In a Nutshell

 If you’re considering the Tally app, here are a few more details to think about.

-• Late fee protection program: Tally automatically enrolls all the credit cards you register with the app in a late fee protection program (this is a different program than Tally Min Pay).
+- Late fee protection program: Tally automatically enrolls all the credit cards you register with the app in a late fee protection program (this is a different program than Tally Min Pay).
 The app “scans” the cards a few days before your payments are due.
 If it doesn’t find a payment scheduled on a credit card, Tally uses your credit line to make the payment for you so that you don’t face a late fee.
-Bt you can opt out of this protection at any time.
-Just remember that you’re being charged interest on your credit line, so this protection can come with a cost.

-• Limited availability: The Tally app isn’t available in every state.
-If you live in Montana, Nevada, Vermont or West Virginia, Tally is not available to you.
+- Limited availability: The Tally app isn’t available in every state.
+Check before you apply.

 Who is the Tally app good for?